-A visit to a flea market can be the highlight of a trip to France: a lively encounter with everyday French culture, an exciting way to spend a few hours, and a chance to pick up a unique souvenir or add to a collection.
-Discover our flea market listing and flea market directory of the best flea markets to visit in France.
+A visit to a brocante (a french word for flea market) can be the highlight of a trip to France: a lively encounter with everyday French culture, an exciting way to spend a few hours, and a chance to pick up a unique souvenir or add to a collection.
+Discover our flea market listing and brocante directory of the best flea markets to visit in France.

 Flea Markets in PARIS